-- 13.1 Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
+- 11.1 Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
 Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 13.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely.

-- 13.3 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 13.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, nonportable container and only named staff will have access.
+Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 11.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 11.3 All medicines shall be stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 11.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container and only named staff will have access.
 Controlled drugs must be counted in and witnessed if they are not administered by a qualified nurse or practitioner.
 The medication form must be signed by two people with at least one being the First Aid Coordinator.
-The records must indicate the amount of remaining medication and logged in a controlled drug recording book. - 13.5 Parents should collect all medicines belonging to their child at the end of the day.
+The records must indicate the amount of remaining medication and logged in a controlled drug recording book. - 11.5 Parents should collect all medicines belonging to their child at the end of the day.
 They are responsible for ensuring that any date-expired medication is collected from the school.
 All medication is sent home with pupils at the end of the school year.
 Medication is not stored in summer holidays.
-If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - 13.6 We will keep medicines securely locked and only named staff will have access, apart from AAIs (Adrenaline Auto-Injectors), Asthma pumps and diabetes hypo kits which need to be with or near pupils who need them.
-Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school and the details will be stored on Medical Tracker. - 13.7 Sharps boxes are used for the disposal of needles.
+If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - 11.6 We will keep medicines securely locked and only named staff will have access, apart from AAIs (Adrenaline Auto-Injectors), Asthma pumps and diabetes hypo kits which need to be with or near pupils who need them.
+Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school and the details will be stored on Medical Tracker.
+IN SPAIN IT IS NOT LEGAL TO GET AN EPIPEN WITHOUT PRESCRIPTION

+11.7 Sharps boxes are used for the disposal of needles.
 All sharps boxes in the school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place.
 If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the pupil's parent.
 Collection and disposal of sharps boxes is arranged by the school biannually.

-14. Defibrillators (AED)
+12. Defibrillators (AED)

-- 14.1 The school has 3 defibrillators: 2 in BV (Lucy and Gandhi) and 1 in MV (placed in corridor near the dining room and sports areas). - 14.2 The defibrillator is always accessible, and staff are aware of the location, and those who staff have been trained to use it.
+12.1 The school has 1 defibrillator placed in Secretary

+- 12.2 The defibrillator is always accessible, and staff are aware of the location, and those who staff have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
-The manufacturer's instructions are circulated to all staff and use promoted should the need arise. - 14.3 The First Aid Coordinator is responsible for checking the AED termly and replacing any outof-date items.
+The manufacturer's instructions are circulated to all staff and use promoted should the need arise. - 12.3 The AED provider is responsible for replacing items such as batteries and our contract includes regular maintenance.
+The First Aid Coordinator is responsible for ensuring the provider complies with the contract.

-15. Monitoring and Evaluation
+13. Monitoring and Evaluation